 - G Suite legacy free edition

-Note: If you have Google Workspace for Nonprofits, Chrome Device Management licenses, or Chromebox for Meetings, or you're an authorized Google Workspace reseller, contact support for recommended steps.
+Note: If you have Google Workspace for Nonprofits, standalone Chrome Education Upgrade, standalone offline Chrome Enterprise Upgrade, Google Meet hardware, or you're an authorized Google Workspace reseller, contact support for recommended steps.

 To send and receive mail using an address at a new domain, add the domain as a domain alias.
 Users still sign in to their account at the old domain, but they can send and receive mail with addresses at either their new or old domain.